 For Executive Management, the minimum payout of the short-term incentive is 0% of the target amount and the weighted maximum payout is 139%.
+The target amount of the short-term incentive represents between 22% and 29% of the total target compensation.

-The short-term incentive payout is presented for retrospective approval to the Shareholders along with the Annual Review and Financial Report of the same financial year at the Annual General Meeting 2019 prior to being paid out.
+The short-term incentive payout is presented for retrospective approval to the Shareholders along with the Annual Report and the financial statements of the same financial year at the Annual General Meeting 2020 prior to being paid out.